H-1b Visas for Professional Employees: Frequently Asked Questions (FAQ)

 2).
 This LCA is pending, or if it has been approved, there is a related I-140 (employment residency petition) pending, or an I-140 approved related to the specific LCA that was filed before the 6th year of the H-1b Visa.

-5. How do I calculate when I will be entering my 6th year with an H-1b Visa?
-Does the time I traveled outside the U.S. count?
+5. How do I calculate when I will be entering my 6th year with an H-1B Visa?
+Does the time I traveled outside the U.S. count for calculating the time under an H-1B visa?

-In order to calculate whether or not an individual has actually started his/her 6th year, it must be determined whether the individual traveled outside the U.S. or was transferring his/her H-1b without working for the transferee company.
-All of the aforementioned time can be deducted from the 6 years.
-For example, person A received an H-1b in January 2000, however, he has returned to his country for summer vacation for a total of 6 months during his 6 years under H-1b status.
-His 6th year would not begin until July of 2006 (as opposed to January 2006).
+In order to calculate whether or not an individual has actually started their 6th year under an H-1B visa, it must be determined whether the individual traveled outside the U.S. or was transferring their H-1b without working for the new company, since all of the this time can be deducted from the 6 years.
+For example, person A received an H-1b in January 2015, however, he has returned to his country for summer vacation for a total of 6 months during his 6 years under H-1b status.
+His 6th year would not begin until July of 2021 (as opposed to January 2021).

-6. What do I need to do if I want to change employers and I am under an H-1b Visa status?
+6. What do I need to do if I want to change employers and I have H-1b Visa status?

-Pursuant to the AC21 law, an H-1b Visa holder may transfer his/her H-1b Visa to a new employer by having the new employer file a new H-1b application.
+Pursuant to the AC21 law, an H-1b Visa holder may transfer their H-1b Visa to a new employer by having the new employer file a new H-1b visa application.
 The H-1b holder may begin working for the new employer as soon as the application has been filed (prior to receiving approval of this application).
-However, if the H-1b transfer is not approved the original H-1b Visa will be lost.
-It is therefore recommended to complete the transfer before starting work for the new employer.
+However, if the H-1b transfer is not approved the original H-1b Visa will likely be lost.

-7. If I have an H-1b Visa, or I am applying for one, how quickly can I apply or start the process to obtain Residency or a Green Card?
+7. If I have an H-1b Visa, or I am applying for one, how quickly can my employer apply or start the process to obtain my Residency / Green Card?

-H-1b Visas are a dual intent visa (non-immigrant and immigrant intent) and therefore you may apply for your legal permanent residency or green card as soon as you receive approval for your H-1b Visa.
+H-1b Visas are a dual intent visa (non-immigrant and immigrant intent), therefore your employer may apply for your legal permanent residency or green card

-8. When do I have to apply for an H-1b in order to start working in a given year?
+8. When does my H-1B visa application process have to start in order to start working in a given year?

 9. Why is it important to apply on April 1st or as soon as possible, for the H-1b Visa?